 - Idiopathic cardiomyopathy (Cardiomyopathy means “there’s something wrong with your heart’ and idiopathic, “we have no idea what it is”)

-And I won’t even talk about the academic with their theses full of edifying jargon, I.T. technicians, mechanics, psychologists, scientists, politicians, in short, just about everyone.
+I won’t even talk about the academics with their theses full of edifying jargon, information technologists, mechanics, psychologists, scientists, politicians, basically just about everyone.

 Absolutely not.
 No one believed them.
 And there were three reasons for this: